bitdev-community/dependabot-demo/README.md

 - [Dependabot Config](https://github.com/bitdev-community/dependabot-demo/blob/main/.github/dependabot.yml)
 - [Dependabot Results](https://github.com/bitdev-community/dependabot-demo/network/updates)

-Below are the steps to set up Dependabot for your Bit project:
+Below are the steps to set up Dependabot for your Bit project.

+**Note:** Your project should include a package.json for dependabot to work.

 ## Step 1: Set Up Dependabot Secret